legabri/Udacity_Project_1_EDA_and_Text_Blog/README.md

 ## File Descriptions

-The notebook 'udacity_project_1.ipynb' strives to answer some chosen question using simple exploratory data analysis, and descriptive statistics, (the aim is to avoid using any i
+The notebook 'udacity_project_1.ipynb' strives to answer some chosen question using simple exploratory data analysis.

 The data folder contains 7 files: